CABCLabs/cabc-core-website/src/pages/blog/2020-04-10-tracking-the-cracks-in-covid-9-lockdown.md

 templateKey: blog-post
 title: "Tracking the cracks in Covid-9 lockdown "
 date: 2020-04-10T09:54:04.179Z
-description: A unique peek into how South Africans are responding to the Covid-19 crisis on social media is revealing the dynamics of social cohesion across the country.
+description: MEDIA RELEASE  09 April 2020
 featuredpost: false
 featuredimage: /img/covid.jpg
 tags:
   - Press Releases
 ---
-**MEDIA RELEASE  09 April 2020**

 ISSUED BY: **Centre for Analytics and Behavioural Change / #careZA**

 A unique peek into how South Africans are responding to the Covid-19 crisis on social media is revealing the dynamics of social cohesion across the country.
 Cutting edge social media analytics are being used to weed out bizarre examples of mis-information, and some deliberate dis-information, that is being spread as the pandemic unfolds.